 - Principle 9: Independent Monitoring and Reporting The EPFI will, for all Category A and, as appropriate, Category B projects, require the appointment of an Independent Environmental and Social Consultant, or require that the client retain qualified and experienced external experts to verify its monitoring information which would be shared with the EPFI.
-For projects in which an Independent Review is required under Principle 7, the EPFI will require the appointment of an Independent Environmental and Social Consultant after Financial Close, or require that the client retain qualified and experienced external experts to verify its monitoring information which experienced external experts to verify its monitoring information, which would be shared with the EPFI. - Principle 10: Reporting and Transparency The following client reporting requirements are in addition to the disclosure requirements in Principle 5.
+For projects in which an Independent Review is required under Principle 7, the EPFI will require the appointment of an Independent Environmental and Social Consultant after Financial Close, or require that the client retain qualified and experienced external experts to verify its monitoring information which experienced external experts to be appointment of an Independent Environmental and Social Consultant after Financial Close, or require that the client retain qualified and experienced external experts to verify its monitoring information, which would be shared with the EPFI. - Principle 10: Reporting and Transparency The following client reporting requirements are in addition to the disclosure requirements in Principle 5.
 For all Category A and, as appropriate, Category B projects: (1) the client will ensure that, at a minimum, a summary of the ESIA is accessible and available online; (2) the client will publicly report greenhouse gas emission levels during the operational phase for projects emitting more than 100,000 metric tonnes of CO2 equivalent annually.